Frequently Asked Questions

 2. Proof of high school graduation;

-4. A letter of acceptance from the college.After initial approval, a student must notify the Office of Indigenous Education of their interest in aid prior to each subsequent semester they wish to receive aid.
+6. Proof of enrollment or future enrollment, such as an acceptance letter, from the college.After initial approval, a student must notify the Office of Indigenous Education of their interest in aid prior to each subsequent semester they wish to receive aid.
 This may be done by completing a Request for New York State Indian Aid form, which is available here and is mailed to aid recipients each semester they receive aid.
 In addition, they must submit a satisfactory grade report (2.00 or higher GPA) from the preceding term.
-These materials should be mailed by the appropriate deadlines (July 16th for the fall semester, January 4th for the spring semester, and May 20th for the summer term).
+These materials should be sent by the appropriate deadlines (July 16th for the fall semester, November 30th for the winter semester, January 4th for the spring semester, and May 20th for the summer term).

 -